nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * 1a.
 The command keyed in by the user has an invalid command format.

     * 1a1.
 StoreMando shows an error message.

       Use case ends.

-* 1b.
-The location keyed in by the user does not exist in the inventory.

-    * 1b1.
-StoreMando shows an error message.

-      Use case ends.